Moving to the UK: Relocation Guide

 Before making a visa appointment, it is important that the organization has done due diligence and can provide evidence of the employee’s right to work in the UK.
 Doing this beforehand ensures employees and organizations prepare all the right documents for a smoother application process.
 Many UK work visa applications require evidence of the applicant’s right to work in the UK and this may be part of the appointment process.

-To complete a right-to-work check, employees need to follow this link and generate a share code with your organization.
+To complete a right-to-work check, employees need to follow this link and generate a share code with your organization on the UK government website.
 This will give you information on what work they are allowed to do, and how long they can stay in the UK.

 Booking UK visa appointments